Ensembl/EpiRR/README.md

 ## Submission

-IHEC projects with epigenomes to register should e-mail blueprint-dcc@ebi.ac.uk to arrange submission.
+IHEC projects with epigenomes to register should e-mail epirr@ebi.ac.uk to arrange submission.
 Submissions are accepted as JSON files or a custom text format, via private FTP site.
 One file must be used per reference epigenome.

 The minimal requirements for submission are
  - a valid project name